clemsonciti/palmetto-documentation/docs/owner.md

 ### Current compute hardware and pricing

-The node in phase 20 configuration currently available for purchase at subsidized rate for Clemson faculty/staff is **$7500** for a period of **4 years**:
+The node in phase 27 configuration currently available for purchase at subsidized rate for Clemson faculty/staff is **$7500** for a period of **4 years**:

-* 2 x Intel “Cascade Lake” Xeon Gold CLX 6248R (for a total of 56 cores)
+* 2 x Intel Xeon CLX 6258R (for a total of 56 cores)
 * 2 x NVIDIA A100 GPU (40GB mem per GPU)
 * 384 GB DDR4 RAM
 * On-board 25Gbps Ethernet NIC